ls1intum/thesis-template-typst/chapters/03_requirements_analysis.typ

   Note: This subsection should contain dynamic UML diagrams.
 These can be a UML state diagrams, UML communication diagrams or UML activity diagrams.*Important:* Make sure to describe the diagram and its rationale in the text. *Do not use UML sequence diagrams.*
 ]

+// Avoid using sequence diagrams, instead consider using activity or communication diagrams.

+We put the spotlight on messages.
+A message can be in three different states: Compose, sending, and failed.
+When a user starts to write a message, it is in the compose state.
+When a user sends a message, it is in the sending state until that server acknowledges the message.
+If the server does not acknowledge the message until after a timeout interval, then it failed to send.

+A user sends a message and that can cause notifications for other users.
+A user can generally disable all notifications for a specific kind, e.g., all notifications for new messages in a conversations.
+If they enable notifications for conversations, then they can mute individual conversations.
+If the user mutes a conversation, they do not receive messages.

+#figure(image("../figures/03_analysis-object-model.png"))

 === User Interface

 #rect(